-Serving as the Volcano Hazards Program Lidar Coordinator, I also form local and national partnerships to acquire topographic surveys of volcanic terrain.
-These data support mapping, hazard modeling, and eruption forecasting efforts.
+As the Volcano Hazards Program Lidar Coordinator, I leverage local and national partnerships to acquire topographic data needed for volcano hazard modeling, mapping, and eruption forecasting efforts.

 Education and Certifications

-Graduate Certificate in GIS, Portland State University Geography, 2012
+Graduate Certificate, GIS, Portland State University Geography, 2012

 B.S.
 Earth Science, Portland State University Geology, 2011